rawmnr/ollama-custom-gguf/README.md

   Maps port 11434 on the host to port 11434 in the container (default Ollama port).

 - **`-v ${PWD}\models\ggufs:/models/ggufs`**
   Mounts the local `models\ggufs` folder into the container at `/models/ggufs` as read-write.
-This allows the entrypoint script to delete the file after successful model creation.

 - **`-v ${PWD}\models\modelfiles:/models/modelfiles:ro`**
   Mounts the local `models\modelfiles` folder into the container at `/models/modelfiles` as read-only.